 Fuels Affected: Electricity

-Decision/Action Type: Replace-on-burnout (ROB), early retirement (ER), and new construction (NC)
+Decision/Action Type: Retrofit, new construction

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Calculator

 Measure Description

 This section summarizes the deemed savings methodology for the installation of computer room air conditioning (CRAC) systems.
 A CRAC unit is a device that monitors and maintains the temperature, air distribution, and humidity in a network room or data center.
 This measure covers assumptions made for baseline equipment efficiencies for early retirement (ER) based on the age of the replaced equipment and replace-on-burnout (ROB) and new construction (NC) situations based on efficiency standards.
 Savings calculations incorporate the use of only part-load efficiency values, as these types of units are only rated in units of seasonal COP (SCOP).
 For ER, the actual age of the baseline system should be determined from the equipment nameplate or other physical documentation whenever possible.
 If the actual age of the unit is unknown, default values are provided.